97P/Metcalf–Brewington: 1991 rediscovery

-Analysis of its light-curve revealed that during its 1991 apparition, comet Metcalf–Brewington had just experienced a massive outburst that brightened up the comet by 11 magnitudes!
-It was later determined that it might be caused by thermal stresses on an exposed ice pocket rich in hydrogen cyanide (HCN) gas, which cracked the crust of its nucleus during perihelion.
+Analysis of its light-curve revealed that during its 1991 apparition, comet Metcalf–Brewington had experienced a massive outburst that had brightened the comet by 11 magnitudes, or a factor of 25,000.
+It was later determined that it might have been caused by thermal stresses on an exposed ice pocket rich in hydrogen cyanide (HCN) gas, which cracked the crust of its nucleus during perihelion.

 Recent observations

 Shortly after being recovered, revised orbital calculations for the comet has revealed that it made a close encounter with Jupiter at a distance of 0.11 AU in March 1993, where it was also predicted to return by 2000 or 2001.

 In October 2021, the comet experienced an outburst that expelled material out to 19400 km from its nucleus, resulting in a temporary rise in apparent magnitude from 18 to 16.